 The boundary of the cairn is wild and overgrown with bushes and shrubs.
 There are the remains of a lime kiln, a stone structure for burning limestone to make whitewash and lime cement, attached to the north side of the monument.

 This monument is signposted on the right-hand side of the road as you travel from Cross to Cong.
 Access is very easy, a short walk up along a track, then in across a stile.
 Knockma and Eochy's Cairn are visible, as they are all quite close by.
 There are three more cairns, all pretty ruined, within a kilometer of Ballymacgibbon.
-The stone circles are about 1.5 km west of the cairn.
+The Nymphsfield stone circles are about 1.5 kilometers west of the cairn.

-The cairn is perhaps 35 meters in diameter, with sloping sides and a flat 'platform' top, like some of the Sligo cairns.
-A sizeable quantity of stones were taken from the east side, presumably for the many stone walls in the nearby fields.
+The cairn is 45 meters in diameter, with sloping sides and a flat platform top, similar in shape to many of the Sligo cairns.
+A sizeable quantity of stones were taken from the east side, presumably for building the many stone walls in the nearby fields.